derat/soundalike/README.md

         Print absolute file paths (rather than relative to dir) -skip-bad-files
-        Skip files that can't be fingerprinted by fpcalc (default true)
+        Skip files that can't be fingerprinted by fpcalc (default true) -skip-new-files
+        Skip files not already in database given via -db
 ```

 Example output when scanning a directory: